2024 Scorecard

 Commitment 3: Use data to advocate for equity and achieve measurable impact.

-Presented project proposals to address health disparities in the areas of maternal health, childhood obesity, and behavioral health.
+Presented project proposals to address health disparities in the areas of maternal health, childhood obesity, and behavioral health with specific measurable goals and objectives to help address sustainable change in three focus areas.

 Areas of Focus for Next Three Years